The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 However, there is a lot of variation possible for how much Esprit you generate during this window.
 It’s possible to generate 40 or less Esprit, and it’s possible to generate 200+ Esprit.
 Both of these events are rare (< 1% of the time), but lead into some interesting theorycrafting about how to optimally plan for a Technical Finish window given such a wide range in the amount of Esprit that could be generated.

 The only thing we really have control of in the Technical Finish window is the order in which we do Technical Step / Devilment / Flourish / Standard Step.
 As noted earlier in the section about “Understanding Flourish”, when we use Flourish, we have eight GCDs worth of time to use all four of those GCD procs.
 If we do a Standard Step during that time, we only have six GCDs to be able to use all four procs (since Standard Step takes five seconds to use.)
-This means we only have two GCDs that can be used on something other than Flourish GCD procs (such as Saber Dance.)
+This means we only have two GCDs that can be used on something other than Flourish GCD procs (such as Saber Dance).
 During Technical Finish, our Esprit generation is considerably faster than normal and being limited to only two GCDs to use Saber Dances can result in overcapping Esprit during technical windows where we get lucky with Esprit generation.
 However, if the Flourish was delayed to after Standard Step, we would have four GCDs available to use Saber Dance.

 Let’s consider possible different Technical Finish rotations (some of which purposefully delay an ability cast) based on the order of the abilities Technical Step, Devilment, Flourish, and Standard Step as well as how many GCDs are between these abilities: